LeetaoGoooo/movie-searcher/README.rst

 Usage
 =====

-Make a search for movie,which named '功夫',using movie-searcher
+Make a search for movie,for example,which named '功夫',using movie-searcher

 .. code-block:: pycon